 Help for Caregivers

 As a mesothelioma caregiver, it is very easy to become overwhelmed with the situation.
-Caring for someone facing such a poor prognosis, especially when taking care of a loved one, is very emotional and can quickly lead to feeling burned out.
-But there are some simple steps to take to help lighten the physical and mental strains of caregiving.
+Caring for someone facing such a poor prognosis, especially when it’s a loved one, can be emotionally and phsycially draining, leading to burnout.
+While it’s hard to ask for help, burnout isn’t going to be helpful for you as a caregiver or for your loved one.
+However, there are some tips and resources that may help prevent this.

 Establish a Caregiver Contract

-Even if you’re providing care for a family member, taking the time to work out a contract with them can make the process smoother.
+The idea of a contract may seem to formal when it comes to caring for a family member, though it can save stress and ensure that everyone is one the same page.
 A caregiver contract or personal care agreement is an agreement between the patient and caregiver that lays out expectations of the relationship.
 The contract can include information like:

-- Detailed description of services provided, like transportation and errands
+- A detailed description of services provided, such as transportation and errands

 - Flexible arrangement of how often services are needed